Manual Testing | Interview Questions & Answers

-Ans: Exit criteria generally identified in Test Plan before the actual testing starts.
+Ans: Exit criteria are generally identified in Test Plan before the actual testing starts.
 It also acts as the exit point for the testers to stop the testing of the product.
-Exit criteria may be the number of requirements tested, coverage of design document etc.
+Exit criteria may be the number of requirements tested, coverage of design document, etc.

 Q4.
 When Is Decision table testing used?

-Ans: Decision table also called cause-effect table as it is the combination of input and output of the system for better coverage.
+Ans: Decision table, also called the cause-effect table, combines the input and output of the system for better coverage.
 This generally used when there are so many conditions in the software module.

 Q5.
 What is Rapid Application Development?

 Ans: Rapid Application Development is a software development process where the team gets requirements instantaneously based on a prototype from the client.
-This type of development is generally employed when there is the urgency of deployment of product within 2-3 months.
+This type of development is generally employed when there is the urgency of product deployment within 2-3 months.